opxz7148/java-movierental/README.md

 Fowler observes that the method uses information about the rental but not about the customer.
 Hence, the method should be in the `Rental` class instead of `Customer` class.
    - Move the method to the `Rental` class.
-A good IDE has a refactoring tool to do this for you.
+A good IDE refactoring tool to do this for you.
    - After the change, verify that the method is referenced correctly in code.
 It changes from:
     ```java
     // Customer class: